Question: "Why dehydrate food?"

-To help you understand the food dehydration process, download our free Six Simple Steps eBook today (click the link, or scroll to the top of the page over on the right -or- on your cellphone it'll be at the top of this page.)
+To help you understand why we dehydrate food and the food dehydration process, download our free Six Simple Steps eBook today (click the link.
 The free eBook covers the necessary steps to safely dehydrate fruit, vegetables, and (cooked) meats!

 A great way to save cash is by dehydrating fruit and vegetables.
 Fact: you do not have to store the fresh foods in the refrigerator for days and weeks at a time.
 When the foods have been dehydrated, they can last for years without electricity—and that's a great energy savings right there.